Gardening in the interior of Alaska is a lot like living in the interior of Alaska.

 Early planting will give you an edge, but if you make the wrong decision, it could also wipe out your entire garden in one night.

-If you really want to play it safe, take June the last frost date as your planting date.
+If you really want to play it safe, take the last frost date as your planting date.
+Some even wait 5-10 days longer.
 This is usually a no-risk time frame, but you should still be keeping an eye on the weather.

 Learn How To Force Your Garden To Maturity